EmreGunner/Leda-instagram-dm-tool/extension/README.md

-# BulkDM Chrome Extension
+# Socialora Chrome Extension

-Chrome extension for one-click Instagram account connection to BulkDM.
+Chrome extension for one-click Instagram account connection to Socialora.

 ## Overview

-The BulkDM Chrome Extension simplifies connecting your Instagram account by automatically extracting session cookies from your browser when you're logged into Instagram.
+The Socialora Chrome Extension simplifies connecting your Instagram account by automatically extracting session cookies from your browser when you're logged into Instagram.
 This eliminates the need for manual cookie management.

 ## Features